8 Ways To Make a Duchenne Muscular Dystrophy-Friendly Home: Tips for Stairs and More

 • In the kitchen or near the dining room table

-Because railings and grab bars need to support a person’s weight, they’ll need to be installed securely into wall studs.
-Consider hiring a contractor with experience in installing these assistive devices and who is familiar with ADA requirements.
+Because railings and grab bars must support a person’s weight, they’ll need to be installed securely into wall studs.
+Consider hiring a contractor who has experience in installing these assistive devices and is familiar with ADA requirements.
 With labor and materials, it can cost a few hundred dollars to have grab bars installed.

-Although they’re expensive, stair lift chairs are also an option to help someone get up and down the stairs more easily.
-Stair lift chairs offer an electronic seat that moves up and down the stairs along a rod.
-They allow people to use the stairs and help reduce the risk of falling.
+Although they’re expensive, stair lift chairs are also an option, providing an electronic seat that moves up and down the stairs along a rod.
+Stair lift chairs allow people with DMD to use the stairs and help reduce the risk of falling.

 7. Upgrade Your In-Home Tech

-Technology is quickly advancing, and assistive devices make it easier than ever to turn lights on and off (motion sensor lights), play music, and even lock your doors.
+Advancing technology and assistive devices now make it easier than ever to turn on lights (motion sensor lights), play music, and even lock doors.
 Visit your local electronics store and ask about ways you can upgrade your home to be more hands-free.

-You can connect many devices to your home’s Wi-Fi and control them with a home assistant, like Amazon’s Alexa, Google’s Nest, or Apple’s HomePod.
-They can all be programmed to respond to voice commands.
-You can also set up apps on your child’s or loved one’s smartphone or tablet.
+You can connect many devices to your home’s Wi-Fi and control them with a home assistant, like Amazon’s Alexa, Google Nest, or Apple’s HomePod.
+All can be programmed to respond to voice commands.
+You can also set up apps on a smartphone or tablet for your child or loved one.

-The prices of these systems vary — the best option may be one that works with other tech already in your home.
-While it’s an up-front investment, your child or loved one will appreciate that they can easily control their bedroom lights and TV volume.
+The prices of these systems vary, and the best option may be one that works with other tech already in your home.
+While it’s an upfront investment, your child or loved one will appreciate being able to easily control their bedroom lights and TV volume.

 8. Modify Your Bathroom

-• Raise the toilet seats or purchase a toilet seat riser.
+• Raising toilet seats or buying a toilet seat riser

-• Add a seat to the bathtub or shower.
+• Adding a seat to the tub or shower

-• Install a roll-in shower or use a camping shower, which could be set up in the kitchen.
+• Installing a roll-in shower, which could be set up in the kitchen

-• Install a nonskid floor to help prevent falls.
+• Putting in a nonskid floor to help prevent falls

-At myDMDcenter, the site for people with Duchenne muscular dystrophy and their loved ones, people come together to gain a new understanding of DMD and share their stories with others who understand life with DMD.
+At myDMDcenter, the online support group for people with Duchenne muscular dystrophy and their loved ones, people come together to gain a new understanding of DMD and share their stories with others who understand life with DMD.

 What changes have you made to make your home more friendly for your child or loved one with Duchenne muscular dystrophy?
 How have the changes helped to improve their quality of life?
 Share your experiences in the comments below.